 Staircases, often taken for granted as a link between two floors, are major architectural features that have the power to make an ordinary home spectacular.
 A staircase remodel can help define and showcase your personal style.
-By adding a staircase design with unique materials or updating an existing structure with new decor, you can easily change their overall look.
+By adding a staircase design with unique materials or updating an existing structure with new decor or a fresh wall color, you can easily change their overall look.
 Browse pictures of stairs and read further for more great ideas.

 What stair design will work best for me?